stharrold/stharrold.github.io/content/20160110-etl-census-with-python.md

 [^data-harm]:
     Data from the Census Bureau was used to identify Japanese communities as part of the internment of US citizens and residents with Japanese ancestry during World&nbsp;War&nbsp;II.
 See the [ACLU's FAQ section about census data](https://www.aclu.org/frequently-asked-questions-national-census) and the [Wikipedia article "Internment of Japanese Americans"](https://en.wikipedia.org/wiki/Internment_of_Japanese_Americans).
 [^prob-race]:
     "Race" is a problematic term with historical connotations and conflicts between self-identification and labeling by others.
-As of Dec 2015, the [ACS questionnaire refers to "race" and "ethnicity" separately](http://www2.census.gov/programs-surveys/acs/methodology/questionnaires/2015/quest15.pdf).
+The [2015 ACS questionnaire](http://www2.census.gov/programs-surveys/acs/methodology/questionnaires/2015/quest15.pdf) refers to "race" and "ethnicity" separately.
 The American Anthropological Association [recommended in 1997](http://s3.amazonaws.com/rdcms-aaa/files/production/public/FileDownloads/pdfs/cmtes/minority/upload/AAA_Response_OMB1997.pdf) that questions about "race" and "ethnicity" are ambiguous given the historical context and would be better phrased as about "race/ethnicity".
 For this project, I refer to "race" and "ethnicity" as "race/ethnicity".
 The following links are also helpful:
     <ul>
     <li>[Census Bureau's statement about "race" (2013)](http://www.census.gov/topics/population/race/about.html)</li>
     <li>[Office of Management and Budget, "Standards for the Classification of Federal Data on Race and Ethnicity" (1994), Appendix Directive No.&nbsp;15 (1977)](https://www.whitehouse.gov/omb/fedreg_notice_15/)</li>